polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 | `DEVKIT=icicle-kit-es` | Icicle Development Kit with engineering sample silicon, using the eMMC |
 | `DEVKIT=icicle-kit-es-sd` | Icicle Development Kit with engineering sample silicon, using an SD card |

+To boot Linux on your board using this image, see: [Loading the Image onto the Target](#Loading-the-Image-onto-the-Target).

 Note: The first time the build is run it can take a long time, as it also builds the RISC-V cross compiler toolchain.

 The output file contains the first stage bootloader, the root file system and an image containing the linux kernel, device tree blob & second stage bootloader.
-The option `DEVKIT=<devkit>` selects the correct device tree for the board.

-The source for the device tree for boards are in `conf/dts/<devkit>.dts`.
+The source for the device tree for boards are in `conf/<devkit>/<devkit>.dts`.
 The configuration options used for the Linux kernel are in `conf/<devkit>/linux_<kernel-version>_defconfig`.

-### Rebuilding the Linux Kernel
+### Rebuilding the Linux Image
-To rebuild your kernel or to change the board being targeted, type the following from the top level directory of the polarfire-soc-buildroot-sdk:
+If you need to rebuild your image or change the board being targeted, type the following from the top level directory of the polarfire-soc-buildroot-sdk:
 ```
 $ make clean
-$ make DEVKIT=<devkit>
+$ make all DEVKIT=<devkit>
 ```

 ## Loading the Image onto the Target